Copper Gluconate for Hair as a Vital Element in Divi's Scalp Serum

 - Serves as a cofactor of tyrosinase, a melanin enzyme responsible for skin and hair pigmentation

-Copper gluconate is a type of copper salt.
-Copper salts produce several effects within the body, including assisting the formation of peptide bonds.
+Copper gluconate is a type of copper salt, which can produce several effects within the body, including assisting the formation of peptide bonds.
 Copper peptides are involved in several processes promoting hair and scalp health.
 For example, Divi's Scalp Serum also contains the ingredient copper tripeptide-1 to promote scalp health.
-Research suggests using products with copper gluconate can help these peptides bond.
+Research suggests that using products with copper gluconate can help these peptides bond.

 Transdermal Absorption Through the Scalp

-When you apply serums to your scalp, the ingredients in those serums enter your body through transdermal absorption – absorption across the skin.
+When you apply serums to your scalp, the ingredients in those serums enter your body through transdermal absorption, which is absorption across the skin.

-Once your skin absorbs a product, it enters your bloodstream, where it can be carried to other parts of the body and begin producing benefits.
+Once your skin absorbs a product, it enters your bloodstream, which can be carried to other body parts and begin producing benefits.
 Studies show that hair follicles provide an effective pathway for localized drug delivery.
-This research suggests that applying a serum to your scalp may increase its absorption into the body.
+This research suggests that applying a serum to your scalp may increase its absorption into the body

-Applying copper gluconate and other effective ingredients for hair health directly to the scalp is one of the most effective means of absorbing them into the body.
-Once copper gluconate is in the body, it can begin producing benefits.
+Applying copper gluconate and other effective ingredients for hair health directly to the scalp is the most effective means of absorbing them into the body.

 The Benefits of Copper Gluconate for Your Hair and Scalp